HaedHutner/HunterChat/README.md

-# AtherysChat
+# HunterChat
-A chat plugin for the A'therys Horizons server
+A chat plugin for the Hunter plugin suite

 ## Permissions